cyphar/heisig-rtk-index/README.md

 #### Recognition RTK (Lazy Kanji) ###

-This is the technique recommended by [Refold][refold-rrtk] for starting out learning Kanji and is based on [the Lazy Kanji technique][ajatt-lazy-kanji].
+This is the technique recommended by [Refold][refold-rrtk] for starting out learning kanji and is based on [the Lazy Kanji technique][ajatt-lazy-kanji].

 [refold-rrtk]: https://massimmersionapproach.com/table-of-contents/stage-1/practice/recognition-rtk
 [ajatt-lazy-kanji]: http://www.alljapaneseallthetime.com/blog/lazy-kanji-cards-a-new-srs-card-format/